 The bus driver pled guilty to a disorderly conduct charge brought by the City of Naperville.
 Both were fired from the company.

-Krzak Rundio Law Group along with Clifford Law Offices filed a lawsuit to get to the bottom of what occurred so it will not happen to other helpless students in the Naperville school district and elsewhere.
+Krzak Rundio Gorman, Injury Attorneys along with Clifford Law Offices filed a lawsuit to get to the bottom of what occurred so it will not happen to other helpless students in the Naperville school district and elsewhere.